stereobooster/search_syntax/docs/edit-distance.md

 ## Hamming distance

-Hamming distance is a very specic measure.
+Hamming distance is a very specific measure.
 It assumes that strings are of the same length.
 It is rather makes sense for networks, signal processing, where messages (think of network packets) have constant size.

 So I won't compare it to other measures.